parulnith/GenAI/README.md

-This repository contains some of my experiemnts in the GenAI Space.
+This repository contains some of my experiments in the GenAI Space.